jeffreykegler/hoonlint/misc/whitespace.md

 We call a hoon statement not contained by another hoon statement, a **top-level** hoon statement.
 A Hoon source file is a sequence of top-level hoon statements.
+All top-level hoon statements should start at column 1.
-Top-level hoon statement should be separated by vertical gaps with comments at column location 1.
+Successive top-level hoon statements should be separated by a vertical gap with comments at column location 1.

 The first top-level hoon statement may be preceded by a vertical gap, called the top-level leader.
 Comments in the top-level leader should be at column location 1.
-The top-level leader is a special-case -- it contains a body and a (possibly zero length) postamble, but no preamble.
+The top-level leader is a special-case -- it contains a body and a zero-length postamble, but no preamble.

 The last top-level hoon statement may be follows by a vertical gap, called the top-level trailer.